hastagAB/GSoC-2020/README.md

 Using this technique we were able to generate more than 1 million files from 447 SPDX license files.

-Now, as all the para are not equally important and most of these will actually create a lot of noise in dataset.
+Now, as all the para are not equally important and most of these will create a lot of noise in the dataset.
 To resolve this, we'll be choosing para with high relevance and then will repeat the same process.

 Few Updation that we need to do is: